alexjvr1/Manuscripts/CHP2_CHall_Bayescan.md

 CHS.VS.results$rownumber <- 1:nrow(CHS.VS.results)  ##add an index of the rownumbers, as these correspond to the loci in the input file.

 CHS.VS.outliers <- plot_bayescan(CHS.VS.results, FDR=0.01) # this is an R script distributed with bayescan for plotting and identifying outliers.
 In this case I find 122 when FDR=0.05 and 76 at FDR=0.01

+CHS.VS.pos.selection <- which(CHS.VS.results$fst>0.2)  ## if we want only the loci that are under positive selection (this is more conservative, and should have better results in the final analysis), then we make a list of all the loci that fall above an fst threshold as seen on the plot_bayescan graph.

+CHS.VS.pos.outliers <- intersect(CHS.VS.outliers$outliers, CHS.VS.pos.selection) #find the subset of outliers that are under positive selection

+locus.names <- read.table("CHS.VS.135.5835.plink.map") ##read in the locus names found in the map file generated vcf --plink locus.names$rownames <- 1:nrow(locus.names) ##index in the same way as the bayescan output

+CHS.VS.pos.outliers.df <- as.data.frame(CHS.VS.pos.outliers)
+colnames(CHS.VS.pos.outliers.df) <- "rownames"

+library(dplyr)
+CHS.VS.pos.outlier.names <- semi_join(locus.names, CHS.VS.pos.outliers.df)

+CHS.VS.pos.outlier.names <- as.data.frame(CHS.VS.pos.outlier.names$V2)
+write.table(CHS.VS.pos.outlier.names, "CHS.VS.bayescan.pos.outliers.FDR0.01", quote=F, row.names=F, col.names=F)

+##all outliers
 CHS.VS.outliers.df <- CHS.VS.outliers$outliers
 CHS.VS.outliers.df <- as.data.frame(CHS.VS.outliers.df)
 colnames(CHS.VS.outliers.df) <- "rownames"  ##the column headers need to be the same for dplyr to work